evkx/evkx.github.io/content/technology/_index.md

 ## Advanced Driver Assistance Systems (ADAS)

-Advanced driver assistance systems (ADAS) are increasingly important in making vehicles safer and more efficient.
+Advanced Driver Assistance Systems (ADAS) are essential for enhancing vehicle safety and efficiency.

-ADAS technology uses sensors, cameras, and software to provide drivers with safety features and semi-autonomous driving capabilities.
+These systems utilize sensors, cameras, and software to provide drivers with a range of safety features and semi-autonomous driving capabilities.

-This article will explore the different types of ADAS available in EVs, such as adaptive cruise control, lane departure warning, and automatic emergency braking.
-We will also discuss how these systems work, their benefits, and their challenges.
-Additionally, we will look at the future of ADAS in EVs, including the potential for fully autonomous driving and the role of artificial intelligence in improving safety and efficiency.
+This article explores the various types of ADAS available in electric vehicles (EVs), such as adaptive cruise control, lane departure warning, and automatic emergency braking.
+We will examine how these systems work, their benefits, and the challenges they face.
+Additionally, we will look into the future of ADAS in EVs, focusing on the potential for fully autonomous driving and the role of artificial intelligence in advancing safety and efficiency.

-<a href="driverassistance/" class="btn btn-outline-primary" role="button">Read our advanced driver assist systems technology article.</a>
+<a href="driverassistance/" class="btn btn-outline-primary" role="button">Read our advanced driver assistance systems technology article.</a>
 </div>
 <div class="container shadow p-3 mb-5 bg-body-tertiary rounded border">
 <a href="brakes/">